 Fighting Tooth and Nail against New Taxes

 In the past five years, many cities have raised income taxes to account for a loss of revenue from the State of Ohio’s Local Government Fund and from the now-repealed Estate Tax.
 Thanks to Mike Rasor, Stow has held firm.
 Mike has opposed all new taxes.
 In 2013, Mike led the charge to defeat a ballot proposal (by a 68-32 margin), which would have increased the income tax rate from 2% to 2.25%.
 Since Mike was elected, Stow has not raised taxes by even one penny.
 And the City has done it without reducing or eliminating city services.
-In May 2018, Stow will have the opportunity to vote on Mike’s proposal for a Taxpayer Bill of Rights, which prevents tax increases unless they are submitted to the voters.
+In May 2018, Stow overwhelmingly passed Mike’s proposal for a Taxpayer Bill of Rights, which now prevents tax increases unless they are submitted to the voters.

 Mike has been an advocate of U.S. servicemen and women since being elected.
-Mike has proposed legislation to move Stow’s primary from September to May, which will prevent disenfranchisement of overseas military personnel.
-He volunteered on Honor Flight, taking WWII and Korean War veterans to see Washington DC monuments.
+Mike proposed legislation to move Stow’s primary from September to May to prevent disenfranchisement of overseas military personnel.
+Voters agreed to resolve the problem in November 2017 by eliminating primary elections altogether.
+Mike volunteered on Honor Flight, taking WWII and Korean War veterans to see Washington DC monuments.
 He is a Director for local military foundation, The Cpl.
 Joseph A. Tomci Memorial Foundation.

 Protecting Stow’s Term Limits